My Top 5 Profit Leeching Online Business Mistakes

 Anyways, my income kept growing each and every month since the launch.
 It went from $7,906.55, to $9,782.89 in November, and even peaked in March of 2009, which alone earned me a total of $30,328.48.
 I felt very lucky to have landed on a great niche and create a product that proudly and honestly served it’s consumers.
 However, let’s rewind for a second and get into my head.

-I had launched my eBook in October of 2008, but it was an idea I had in my head for over 6 months.
-As soon as I knew traffic was coming into my blog, I knew that I had the potential to write and sell a book for this market – but I didn’t.
+I had launched my ebook in October of 2008, but it was an idea I had in my head for over 6 months.
+As soon as I knew traffic was coming into my blog, I knew that I had the potential to write and sell a book for this market—but I didn’t.
 I waited 6 months to finally do it, and it took 5 of my blog readers to tell me they would pay for a study guide if I wrote one myself.
 5 people had to tell me!!!
 No one should of had to convince me.
-I should of convinced myself.
+I should have convinced myself.

 Here’s a screenshot of some of those generous comments: